 - 4. The update process begins immediately and takes up to 1 minute.
 Wait for the relay on the Vapor-logic board to begin clicking continuously.
-The water probe LEDs on the board will blink occasionally during the update process. - 5.
+The water probe LEDs on the board will blink during the update process. - 5.
 When the relay on the Vapor-logic board begins to click continuously, remove the USB flash drive from the Vapor-logic board USB port.
-When the USB flash drive is removed, the Vapor-logic controller and display reboot with the updated firmware. - 6.
-Verify the update by checking the Vapor-logic firmware version as follows:a) Select Diagnostics in the keypad/display Main menu b) Select Humidifier info.
+When the USB flash drive is removed, the Vapor-logic controller and display reboot with the updated firmware.